 If eating were an Olympic sport, no other country would come close.
 I’ve never seen a nation show so much dedication to consuming anything that walks, crawls, flies, swims, slithers or grows in my whole life until I travelled to China.
 Bizarre foods?
 Yes, please.

-I’m a food lover, therefore, most of my time spent traveling the world is wandering through food markets in search of tasting anything that is recommended to that country or indulging in food that locals love to eat.
+I’m a food lover, therefore, most of my time spent travelling the world is wandering through food markets in search of tasting anything that is recommended to that country or indulging in food that locals love to eat.

-Here are ten of the most bizarre foods to eat in China.
+Here are ten of the most bizarre foods to eat in China

 1. Sheep Penis